 Note: If a group is selected as the winner, the group members will split the $500 personal stipend and decide as a group on the charity which will receive the $1500 donation.

-• Winners will be recognized onstage with a check presentation ceremony at the CVC’s annual Holiday Luncheon on Tuesday, December 5th.
+Winners will be recognized onstage with a check presentation ceremony at the CVC’s annual Holiday Luncheon on December 3, 2024.

-• Winners will also be recognized at next year's CVC IMPACT Awards (fall 2024)
+Winners will also be recognized at next year's CVC IMPACT Awards (fall 2025).

-• Winners will also be featured on CVC's social media, website, and other publications
+Winners will also be featured on CVC's social media, website, and other publications.

-• Applicants must be school-aged youth (individuals or groups) ages 6 - 18 living in or attending school in the Metro Atlanta area (Butts, Cherokee, Clayton, Cobb, Coweta, DeKalb, Douglas, Fayette, Forsyth, Fulton, Gwinnett, Henry, Paulding or Rockdale)
+Applicants must be school-aged youth (individuals or groups) ages 6 - 18 living in or attending school in the Metro Atlanta area (Butts, Cherokee, Clayton, Cobb, Coweta, DeKalb, Douglas, Fayette, Forsyth, Fulton, Gwinnett, Henry, Paulding or Rockdale)

-• Applicants must have displayed extraordinary service to their community through unpaid acts of service benefiting others (inclusive of virtual volunteerism)
+Applicants must have displayed extraordinary service to their community through unpaid acts of service benefiting others (inclusive of virtual volunteerism)

-• Applicants must be able to demonstrate clear impact through their service and/or community engagement efforts
+Applicants must be able to demonstrate clear impact through their service and/or community engagement efforts

-• All or part of the service must have been completed within the last 12 months (service can be ongoing)
+All or part of the service must have been completed within the last 12 months (service can be ongoing)

-Deadline: Friday, October 13 at 10:00 PM
+Deadline: Friday, October 11, 2024 at 10:00 PM

 Congratulations to our 2022 Carol D. Reiser Youth Service Award Winners and Finalists!